learn-co-students/javascript-intro-to-debugging-v-000/README.md

 ![expected 0 to be true error](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/expected-zero-to-be-true.png)

-Instead of returning the remainder of resulting from dividing by two, the spec wants us to return a boolean (`true`/`false`).
-Let's add some logic to accomodate this:
+Instead of returning the remainder from dividing by two, the spec wants us to return a boolean (`true`/`false`).
+Let's add some logic to accommodate this:

 ```javascript
 function isEven(number){